callmecposu/BTS535-Lab3/README.md

 A mobile app for hosting/participating local events can help run and manage events successfully.
 The app can support organizers and simplify event management.
 For example, it provides organizers with functions such as managing participants, communicating with participants, and collecting event feedback to facilitate event management and data tracking.

 ### Solution to Problem 2 *(by Anurag Das)*
+Difficulty in Discovering Relevant Local Events.

+Solution:
+Our mobile app will address this problem by providing a personalized event discovery platform.
+Users can create profiles indicating their interests and preferences, allowing the app to curate a tailored list of events.
+Additionally, we will implement a robust search function with filters for various categories (e.g., music, art, food, sports) and location-based recommendations to help users find events near them.

 ### Solution to Problem 3 *(by Anurag Das)*
+Lack of Community Building at Events

+Solution:
+Our mobile app will address this problem by incorporating features that promote community building.
+We will include a messaging function to facilitate communication between attendees and event organizers.
+Additionally, we will explore the possibility of creating virtual event communities where users can discuss topics related to the event or connect with like-minded individuals.
+This will help to create a more inclusive and engaging event experience.

 ## List the technologies required by the solution